The $10,000 awards are made through a highly competitive process.

-“Increasing the award makes the program more prestigious, but better serves the recipients.
-They receive financial resources so that they may focus on developing and creating art.
-Adding disciplines allows for more inclusion while demonstrating how many aspects of the creative economy are touched by the arts.”
+As one of the arts commission’s signature programs, it directly impacts one of the agency’s core functions—artist development.
+Fellows receive financial resources so that they may focus on developing and creating art.
+The breadth of disciplines allows for inclusion while demonstrating how many aspects of the creative economy are touched by the arts.

 A diverse group of panelists from each discipline is selected to judge applicants.
 The application process is no longer anonymous, and awards are no longer made solely on artistic merit.
 Consideration is also given to work samples, achievements, and commitment to the discipline in which artists apply.
 (Artists may apply in multiple categories with separate applications.)